w99910/wazplay/README.md

 **Please be aware that the code might not be production-ready.**

-If you thanks me, I am just grateful that I help you in some ways.
+If you thank me, I am just grateful that I help you in some ways.

 For more information, please contact [this email](hello@thomasbrillion.pro).